AndyJames11/AndrewJames11.co.uk/README.md

 3. **Euro 2024 Sweepstake Simulator**: A sweepstake for the upcoming Euros football competition where the user is prompted to input a name, and then that name is assigned to a country playing in the Euros.
 4. **Currency Converter**: A standard currency convertor which utilises a currency exchange API.
 5. **Reaction Test Game**: A game where you click a button when the colour changes from Red to Green and your speed is recorded and displayed to you.
+6. **Coming Soon Page**: A page showing a continuous timer counting down to July 8th 12:00pm.
+This page was made to demonstrate my skills with JavaScript Date() functions.

 ## User Experience
 ### User Stories